-- Tackling the sources of pollution that the council can control for example from our own properties and fleet and through our planning policies, our transport polices, highways works and maintenance. - Raising residents' and businesses' awareness of what they can do to reduce their own emissions and how to avoid exposing themselves to existing pollution. - Lobbying the government to make the changes needed to improve air quality across the country. - Working with the GLA and TfL to make the improvements needed to reduce pollution in the borough and across London.
+- Tackling the sources of pollution that the council can control for example from our own properties and fleet and through our planning policies, our transport polices, highways works and maintenance. - Raising residents' and businesses' awareness of what they can do to reduce their own emissions and how to avoid exposing themselves to existing pollution. - Lobbying the government to make the changes needed to improve air quality across the country. - Working with the Greater London Authority (GLA) and Transport for London (TfL) to make the improvements needed to reduce pollution in the borough and across London.